A New York Times Editors' Choice * A New Yorker Best Books of 2023 * Inaugural Tennessee Book Award

 An intimate portrait of a small town living through tumultuous times, this propulsive piece of forgotten civil rights history—about the first school to attempt court-ordered desegregation in the wake of Brown v.
 Board—will forever change how you think of the end of racial segregation in America.

-In graduate school, Rachel Martin volunteered with a Southern oral history project.
+In graduate school, Rachel Martin was working with a Southern oral history project.
 One day, she was sent to a small town in Tennessee, in the foothills of the Appalachians, where locals wanted to build a museum to commemorate the events of September 1956, when Clinton High School became the first school in the former Confederacy to undergo court-mandated desegregation.

 But not everyone wanted to talk.
 As one founder of the Tennessee White Youth told her, “Honey, there was a lot of ugliness down at the school that year; best we just move on and forget it.”